 With multiple high-performance investment strategies to choose from in our ETF Investment Strategy Suite, how do you select the one that's right for you?
 After all, you are going to be following this strategy's guidance for weeks, months, years – even decades to come.
 While you can change your strategy twice during your subscription, it is best to choose the one that's appropriate for you from the start and STICK WITH IT.
-Consistently following your strategy's recommendations to the letter is the one thing you can do that will nearly guarantee your success.
+Consistently following your strategy's recommendations to the letter is the single most powerful thing you can do that can nearly guarantee your investing success.

 We would love to sit down with you over a cup of coffee, delve into your finances, and recommend a strategy that will be perfect for your situation.
-However, in providing an internet-based service that's available to the public, simply as a matter of logistics we are unable to meet or even have a telephone conference with each of the thousands of subscribers who are anxious to get the exceptional, systematic returns available from the ETFOptimize strategies.
-Also, from a legal standpoint, members of the staff of ETFOptimize.com our not licensed as Registered Investment Advisors, and therefore it is illegal for us to provide personalized strategy recommendations for you.
+However, in providing an internet-based service that's available to the public, simply as a matter of logistics because we are dedicated to keeping your cost as low as reasonably possible, we are unable to have a private conference with all of the subscribers who are anxious to get the exceptional, systematic returns available from the ETFOptimize strategies.

-Neither of us want to cross swords with Federal law, so we have developed an alternative, straightforward and simple approach to guide you through the selection of a strategy with which you can be consistently successful over the long term.
+Therefore, we have developed an straightforward and simple approach to guide you through the selection of a strategy with which you can be consistently successful over the long term.
 We cover that method on this page.

 First, we would like to provide you with a little background, so you understand the key challenges that all investor's face, then we'll discuss the system that we hope will help you make the appropriate decision that will overcome those challenges.